oriskami/oriskami-node/README.md

 frauds.

 Ubivar routes e-commerce transactions given their risk.
-By default the three routing outcomes are rejection, manual verification and acceptance.
+By default the three `routing` outcomes are rejection, manual verification and acceptance.
 And the two elementary resources are the `transactions` and the `labels`.  `Transactions` are online sales pushed to your payment gateway and `labels` define the *a posteriori* truth about each `transaction`, i.e. {`fraud`, `non-fraud`}.

 Using Ubivar simply requires an access `token`.
 Then the bindings provide the hooks to send and receive resources to the API.
-For each `transaction` that Ubivar receives, it calculates a routing.
+For each `transaction` that Ubivar receives, it calculates a `routing`.
 Later, as you review manually some of the `transactions` or as you receive fraud notifications, you `label` those `transactions` as `fraud`.